apache/incubator-gossip/content/download.md

 There are no official Apache releases for {{ site.data.project.short_name }} yet.
 You can download and build the latest code from [GitHub]({{ site.data.project.source_repository_mirror }}).

-If you are interested in a quick way to download and deploy Rya, you can try the [{{ site.data.project.short_name}} vagrant]({{ site.data.project.source_repository_mirror}}/tree/develop/extras/vagrantExample/src/main/vagrant) script to create a VM with Accumulo and Rya on it.

 {% comment %}

-TODO: uncoment this when we have official releases of Rya
+TODO: uncoment this when we have official releases of Gossip

 {{ site.data.project.name }} is released as a source artifact, and also through Maven.